Enzo of Sardinia: Biography

 In July 1239, he was assigned as Imperial vicar general in Lombardy, as well as General-Legate in Romagna, and left Sardinia never to return.
 Sharing in his father's excommunication in the same year, he took a prominent part in the war which broke out between the emperor and the pope.
 In 1241, he took part in the capture of a papal fleet at the Battle of Giglio in the Tyrrhenian Sea.
 His first successful move as military leader was the reconquest of Jesi, in the Marche, which was Frederick's birthplace.
 In May 1241 he was in command of the forces which defeated the Genoese fleet at Meloria, where he seized a large amount of booty and captured a number of ecclesiastics who were proceeding to a council summoned by Gregory to Rome.
 Later he was captured in a skirmish against the Milanese at Gorgonzola, but soon released.
 In 1245 or 1246 his marriage was annulled.
 In 1247, he took part in the unsuccessful Siege of Parma and continued to fight the Guelph Lombards, assaulting Reggio and conducting an assault in the surroundings of Parma.

 During a campaign to support the Ghibelline cities of Modena and Cremona against Guelph in Bologna, he was defeated and captured on 26 May 1249 at the Battle of Fossalta.
 Though the emperor demanded his release, Enzo was thenceforth kept a knightly prisoner in Bologna, in a palace that came to be named Palazzo Re Enzo after him.
 Every attempt to escape or to rescue him failed, and he died after more than 22 years in captivity.
 After a magnificent funeral he was buried in the Basilica of San Domenico in Bologna.
 After the death of his half-brothers Conrad IV in 1254, Frederick of Antioch in 1256 and Manfred in 1266, as well as the execution of his nephew Conradin in 1268, he was one of the last of Hohenstaufen heirs.
+(Note: The last member of the Hohenstaufen dynasty was Enrico (d.
+1318), son of Manfred of Sicily and Helena of Epirus, as cited in History of the City of Rome in the Middle Ages.
+Vol. 5, Part 2, by Ferdinand Gregorovius (2010) [1897].
+Cambridge University Press.)
+(Note: However, the last patrilineal descendant of the family, albeit not possessing dynastic rights for coming from an illegitimate branch, was Enzo's great-niece, Giovanna di Stevia (1280 – 1352), a daughter of his nephew, Conrad, and grand-daughter of his half-brother, Frederick of Antioch (as referenced by Mario Carrara in Gli Scaglieri, Varese, Dell'Oglio, 1966).)